Joystream/founding-members/SUBMISSION-GUIDELINES.md

 Note that in either case, make sure you include all your activities up until the end of the scoring round.
 When you have submitted for round `n`, you can no longer include any activity that **took place before the end of that round**.
 Hence, anything that was concluded in round `n-1` or `n`, will not be accepted.
 This rule is to prevent us awarding points for the same activity more than once.

+### Node Operators and Validators
+Many have been asking how to add their Validator or nodes to their [text files](#text-file) in order to get points.
+A previous example was somewhat poor in that regards, so this has been modified somewhat.

+More information on how to find out when your node or validator "uptime" can be found [here](/points/README.md).

 ### Text File
 Your activities must be written up in a .txt file structured like this: